TurboVNC/turbovnc/BUILDING.md

   * For systems that do not provide a JDK, download the [Oracle Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads) or [OpenJDK](https://jdk.java.net)
+  * [OpenJDK](https://jdk.java.net) 11 or later must be used if building an installer with a custom JRE (if the `TVNC_INCLUDEJRE` CMake variable is set to `1`)
-  * If using JDK 11 or later, CMake 3.10.x or later must also be used
+  * If using JDK 11 or later, CMake 3.11.x or later must also be used

 ### Windows